Mark A. Solheim

 Mark’s trial work focuses on litigation of product, professional, oil & gas and transportation liability matters.
 Mark is a partner and serves on the firm's executive committee.

 Mark has served in leadership positions for state and national defense organizations for many years.
-Mark served as a Board Member (2003-2007), and as an Officer (Secretary 2008, Treasurer 2009, Vice-President 2010, and President 2011) of the Minnesota Defense Lawyers Association; as Chair of the DRI Trial Tactics Committee (2006-2008); as Co-Chair of the MDLA Nursing Home & Assisted Living Committee (2006) and as Chair of the USLAW Network (2008); Member, DRI Law Institute Committee - Drug & Medical Device, Trial Tactics, Retail and Professional Liability (2011-2014); Co-Chair of USLAW's Product Liability Committee (2016 - present).
+Mark served as the President of the Minnesota Defense Lawyers Association (2011); as Chair of the DRI Trial Tactics Committee (2006-2008); as Co-Chair of the MDLA Nursing Home & Assisted Living Committee (2006) and as Chair of the USLAW Network (2008); Member, DRI Law Institute Committee - Drug & Medical Device, Trial Tactics, Retail and Professional Liability (2011-2014); Co-Chair of USLAW's Product Liability Committee (2016 - present).
 In addition, Mark served on the Board of Directors for the Regions Hospital Foundation (2012-2014).